Jakob-gitcoder/ML_algorithmic_development_mental_disease_prediction/README.md

     This command will open Jupyter in your default web browser.
 From there, navigate to the notebook files of the project.

 2. **Select the Notebook**: Open the specific notebook(s) you want to explore.
 Each notebook will contain data preprocessing steps, model training, evaluation, and visualization.
 3. **Run Cells**: Run each cell in the notebook sequentially to reproduce the analysis.
 Ensure that the data files are in the appropriate locations as mentioned in the notebook.
-If there are specific configurations, they will be mentioned in the comments within the notebook.
+The precise details of the data that have been used will be explained in another segment.
+Important notice: The exact dataset that have been used for this project is not sharable since it contains sensisitve patient information and cannot be assessed without special authorization Odense Universitets Hospital (OUH).

 - Explain how data should be formattted